 (2) Watershed Protection Overlay (WPO).

-(a) The Watershed Protection Overlay (WPO) is hereby established as a district that overlays the designated water supply watershed.
+(a) The Watershed Protection Overlay (WPO), pursuant to G.S. § 143-214.5, is hereby established as a district that overlays the designated water supply watershed.
 The designated water supply watershed under this district is defined and established by the overlay district "Watershed Protection Overlay" on the zoning map.
 Land use and development within the WPO must comply with all the requirements of both the underlying zoning district and the watershed overlay.

 (b) The designated water supply watershed within the Town is designated by the state as a Class IV watershed protected area (WS-IV PA) and is referred to as the Neuse River (Smithfield) watershed within the Neuse River basin.
 Only new development activities that require an erosion/sedimentation control plan under state law or approved local government program are required to meet the provisions of this program.
 See § 155.501 for watershed protection standards.

 (3) Downtown Overlay District (DOD).
 The Downtown Overlay District is established for the purpose of fostering the economic vitality of the area within the district’s boundaries, as well as the aesthetics and character of the district as further described in this Article, specifically in § 155.204.